-The extent to which the project is

-suitable of contributing to the

-inclusion and diversity, green, digital

-and participatory dimensions of the

-Programme

-The expert should look at how the project plans to address the priorities of the Programme, as they are described in the first section of the Programme Guide (chapter "Priorities of the Programme") and in the relevant strategies.
+1 The potential impact of the project on participants and participating organisations during and after the project lifetime; The expert should consider that the project is framed with a long-term perspective, aiming at a long-lasting impact both on participants and organisations involved (and, where relevant, on communities/practices) also after the end of the project lifetime.
+The extent to which the organisation can proof previous experience in working with young people with fewer opportunities at grass root level The expert should consider that DiscoverEU Inclusion Action is specifically addressed to grass root organisations, which work regularly with young people with fewer opportunities and which can identify early enough potential participants to prepare them for their DiscoverEU travel.
+The organisation has to strike the right balance between offering suitable assistance and encouraging the young people to as much autonomy as possible The extent to which the project is suitable of contributing to the inclusion and diversity, green, digital and participatory dimensions of the Programme The expert should look at how the project plans to address the priorities of the Programme, as they are described in the first section of the Programme Guide (chapter "Priorities of the Programme") and in the relevant strategies.
 Organisations implementing the DiscoverEU Inclusion Action may foresee elements in the travel itinerary as well as in pre- and after activities, that address at least one of the EU priorities on green, digital or the participatory dimension of the Erasmus+ Programme.
-Please refer to the DiscoverEU routes as an option and inspiration for the travel

-The extent to which the project introduces newcomers and less experienced organisations to the Erasmus+ Programme that can prove experience in working with young people with fewer opportunities

-This element highlights the importance of reaching out to organisations who have never or not regularly benefitted from the opportunities offered by this action in the past.

-The definitions of newcomers and less experienced organisations are provided in the glossary of the Programme Guide.

-Quality of the project design (maximum score 40 points)

-The clarity, completeness and quality of all the phases of the project: preparation tailored to the specific needs of the participants, support during the travel, implementation of activities and follow-up;

-The description of the different phases is clear and complete and shows that the organisation and the DiscoverEU participants have agreed on a division of tasks, programme of the activities during the travel, working methods, practical arrangements, catering for the needs of the participants and follow up measures.

-The extent to which the participants are involved in all phases of the activities

-This element focuses on how the organisations plan to give an active role and involve young participants during the project lifetime while giving as much autonomy to the participants as possible.
+Please refer to the DiscoverEU routes as an option and inspiration for the travel The extent to which the project introduces newcomers and less experienced organisations to the Erasmus+ Programme that can prove experience in working with young people with fewer opportunities The expert should assess the extent to which the proposal outlines a plan or intention to reach out to organisations who have never or not regularly benefitted from the opportunities offered by this action in the past.
+The definitions of 'newcomers' and 'less experienced organisations' are provided in the glossary of the Programme Guide.
+Quality of the project design (ma ximum score 40 points) The clarity, completeness and quality of all the phases of the project: preparation tailored to the specific needs of the participants, support during the travel, implementation of activities and follow-up; The expert should assess to what extent the description of the different phases is clear and complete and shows that the organisation and the DiscoverEU participants have agreed on a division of tasks, programme of the activities during the travel, working methods, practical arrangements, catering for the needs of the participants and follow up measures.
+The extent to which the participants are involved in all phases of the activities The expert should focus on how the organisations plan to give an active role and involve young participants during the project lifetime while giving as much autonomy to the participants as possible.

-The activities are designed in an accessible and inclusive way

-In line with the inclusion dimension of the Programme, expert should consider this element very carefully by taking into account the proposed activities and how organisations have designed them in an accessible and inclusive way.
-Experts should also consider if the applicant organisations have used the opportunities they have to involve this target group (e.g. when defining the way participants will be selected), as well as participants with different background and abilities.

-In addition, the proposal shows that the activities and profiles of the participants fit the action, engages the young people with fewer opportunities in all the steps of their DiscoverEU travel (before, during and after) and ensure equal footing with their DiscoverEU peers while travelling across Europe

-6 https://europa.eu/youth/discovereu/green-routes_en
+https://europa.eu/youth/discovereu/green-routes\en